Counseling & Referral Services

 The therapist at KCC, Michelle Thorpe is passionate about fostering each client’s resiliency.
 Through a holistic approach, she works to ensure that clients have the tools to handle strong emotions that might arise from conflict and trauma.
 Thorpe believes understanding client’s unique intersecting identities affects internal and external conflicts, and is critical to fostering effective resilience-based interventions.

 Through cultural humility, feminist theory, Narrative theory, and affirmative therapy; Thorpe seeks to foster a safe space for clients to explore their needs.
 She recognizes that individuals identifying with the LGBTQIA community need someone who is affirming, non-judgmental, and compassionate.
-Michelle believes in empowering clients to create meaningful change in their lives.
+Thorpe believes in empowering clients to create meaningful change in their lives.

 In addition to anxiety, depression, and mood disorders, Thorpe also specializes in: